-EdApp’s Hazard Communication course is designed to give your workers a basic overview of chemical hazards, communication procedures, and safety protocols.
+EdApp’s Hazard Communication course is designed to give your workers a basic overview of chemical hazards, communication procedures, and other safety information.
 Through this microlearning course, your workers can easily learn about the different chemicals that present physical hazards and pose environmental risks.
 Its bite-sized lessons walk them through the hazard signs they’ll need to know in order to safely handle chemicals in the workplace.
 The course also lists down the different responsibilities of chemical manufacturers, which primarily include inspecting chemical labels and developing written hazard communication programs.

 With EdApp’s user-friendly authoring tool, you can import this course directly from the course library and edit its content according to your team’s training needs.
 It can be accessed via desktop or mobile devices and is made available in 16 different languages including English, Spanish, Japanese, Arabic, and French.